BillyFrcs/Programming/README.md

 # ProgramCpp

-This repository contains learning and builds simple project all about programming language C++.
+This repository contains learning and builds simple project all about programming language C++ / Cpp.

 © Billy Franscois